FDio/csit/docs/bash_code_style.rst

 + Then SHALL be the function definitions, and inside:

-  + "set -exuo pipefail" again.

-  + Following that SHALL be the function documentation explaining API contract.
+  + The body SHALL sart with the function documentation explaining API contract.
     Similar to Robot [Documentation] or Python function-level docstring.

     + See below.

-  + Following that SHALL be varius TODOs, FIXMEs and code itself.
+  + Following that SHALL be various top-level TODOs and FIXMEs.

+    + TODO: Document (in an appropriate place) how TODOs differ from FIXMEs.

+  + "set -exuo pipefail" SHALL be the first executable line in the function body, except functions which legitimely need different flags.
+Those SHALL also start with appropriate "set" command(s).

+  + Lines containing code itself SHALL follow.

     + "Code itself" SHALL include comment lines explaining any non-obvious logic.

-    + TODO: Document (in an appropriate place) how TODOs differ from FIXMEs.

-  + There SHALL be two empty lines before next function definition.
+  + There SHALL be two empty lines between function definitions.

 More details on function documentation: